keebio/iris-case/README.md

 - Middle layer
 - Bottom plate

+See additional info about Rev. 3 & 4 files in its [README](rev3-and-rev4/README.md).

 ### Additional notes
 Some of the files only have a left half, just mirror the file to produce a right half if needed.